RULE # 1 LEAVE NO TRACE

 5.1In case of a Set-Route event -Transpyrenees and Basajaun- you must follow and complete the full official route.
 You can temporarily leave it (to find food, rest, etc), but you must return to the same point you left off to continue the ride.

-5.2 In case of a Free-route event -Transibérica- you must ride from the start to the finish visiting all mandatory Checkpoints and Parcours.
+5.2 In case of a Free-route event -Transibérica- you must ride from the start to the finish visiting all mandatory Checkpoints and Parcours in order.
 This means you decide your own route.
+In order to increase the security, collaborating and sharing information about the route, before the start, is both allowed and strongly encouraged.

 5.3 The organisation will send you the Handbook and the track files some weeks before the start.
 You must strongly prepare and study it.